mixxxdj/mixxx/source/chapters/configuration.rst

 Audio API
 ---------

-The Audio API that Mixxx uses is the method by which Mixxx talks to your :term:`Operating System` in order to deliver audio to your soundcard.
+The Audio :term:`API` that Mixxx uses is the method by which Mixxx talks to your :term:`Operating System` in order to deliver audio to your soundcard.
 Your choice of Audio API can drastically affect Mixxx's performance on your computer. *Therefore it is important to take care to choose the best Audio API